mdefeo/localize.phrase.api/README.md

    1. Use Google Translate to create phrases
    2. Created/Updated dates are all the same
 3. Create index file
-4. Create skeleton index file
+4. Create skeleton routes file

 ## Notes